bhartiy/learnsellacious/pages/44.sp-page-builder/02.creating-a-page-and-linking-it-to-menu/docs.md

 ![](Pagebuilder.png)

 4. Give Page a Title and start creating you page.
 5. Click on **Add New Row** to add addons to your page.
-You can follow [this](https://www.joomshaper.com/documentation/sp-page-builder/sp-page-builder-3) link to know more about SP Page builder Apages and Addons.
+You can follow [this](https://www.joomshaper.com/documentation/sp-page-builder/sp-page-builder-3) link to know more about SP Page builder pages and Addons.

 ![](edit%20page%20buider.png)

-6. Once your pages is created click in save button and save your page.
+6. After designing the page, save the page.

 7. Go to Menus and create a new menu item under main-menu (or any other desired menu group).